 This painting depicted Dr. Eloesser.
 Frida's most trusted medical adviser in her life.
 Frida got to know Dr. Eloesser while she was hospitalized because of persistent pain in her right leg while

 she was staying in San Francisco.
 Dr. Eloesser was a well-known doctor and a friend of Diego Rivera.
 Dr. Eloesser was very interested in the arts and was described as:

 "...a short man with a birdlike neck who favored starched, inch-high collars, looked like a young man who had suddenly grown old, and played the viola horrifically".

-In the background of this portrait Firda painted a ship on the table, which is similar to the ship that Dr. Eloesser owned and sailed in the San Francisco bay.
+In the background of this portrait, Firda painted a ship on the table, which is similar to the ship that Dr. Eloesser owned and sailed in the San Francisco bay.
 Frida asked Diego Rivera's advice on how to paint a ship since she never painted it before.
-Diego answered that she can paint it as whatever she likes.
-Frida named the ship "Los Tres Amigos" (The Three Friends) which refers to Dr. Eloesser, Diego and herself.
-Frida also write the name on the side of the ship.
+Diego answered that she can paint it whatever she likes.
+Frida named the ship "Los Tres Amigos" (The Three Friends) which refers to Dr. Eloesser, Diego, and herself.
+Frida also writes the name on the side of the ship.